 Being fascinated with true crime is one of the most engrossing things to be fascinated by, and writers who can tell horrifying stories well make it all worth it.
 From the iconic story of a certain quadruple murder in 1959 and the more-recent crimes of Harvey Weinstein to a wealthy blood money conspiracy and the science behind criminal profiling, these true crime books, and true crime audiobooks stand on their own.

-While curling up with a great book is oftentimes unparalleled, these true crime audiobooks are almost impossible to press pause on.
+While curling up with a great book is oftentimes unparalleled, these audiobooks are almost impossible to press pause on.
 From old-timey murders to the Manson Family, here are 12 of the best true crime audiobooks out there today.

-Here are the Best True Crime Audiobooks
+The Best True Crime Audiobooks

 One of the first of its kind, Truman Capote’s iconic true crime book sounds fantastic on tape.
 In this book, you’ll be terrified and enthralled by the story of the Clutter family, who were brutally murdered in 1959.